tvu2/potential-octo-funicular/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+* The person who finished his or her part will help others who don't finished before the deadline.

 ## Add any other rules that your team establishes to help each other work effectively together